doctrine/DoctrineMongoDBBundle/Resources/doc/first_steps.rst

     }

-The class - often called a "document", meaning *a basic class that holds data* - is simple and helps fulfill the business requirement of needing products in your application.
-This class can't be persisted to Doctrine MongoDB yet - it's just a simple PHP class.
+The class - often called a "document", meaning *a basic class that holds data* - helps fulfill the business requirement of needing products in your application.
+This class can't be persisted to Doctrine MongoDB yet - currently it's only plain PHP class.

 Add Mapping Information
 ~~~~~~~~~~~~~~~~~~~~~~~